fb-co/devsbunker/important_todo.md

 -   [ ] Changing pages with the new post popup open leaves it open so you can't see the page behind it

+-   [ ] Alert box should have a max height where the newer alerts are prioritized (im struggling so hard with this for some reason)

+-   [ ] Issues with following people and changing passwords/deleting account authentication

 ## Low Priority

 -   [X] Optimize notification bell, and make a standardized component (ill do this)